Everything you need to know about Kairos, winner of the International Booker Prize 2024

-Jenny Erpenbeck and Michael Hofmann’s victory with their novel about a toxic love affair set against a crumbling political system marks a first for German literature – and was celebrated far beyond the novel’s borders
+Jenny Erpenbeck and Michael Hofmann’s victory with their novel about a toxic love affair set against a crumbling political system marks a first for German literature – and was celebrated around the world

 The skies opened on the afternoon of 21 May in London, just ahead of the International Booker Prize 2024 ceremony, this year sponsored by Maison Valentino.
 The event was at Tate Modern, home to the world’s most exciting contemporary art – a fitting location.
 The cavernous industrial space offered a welcome reprieve from the evening’s downpour for over 200 guests who hailed from across the cultural sector.